 Tortoise beetles are small beetles that resemble miniature turtles.
 They are rarely found in high numbers in home gardens, so their feeding is primarily cosmetic.
-You’ll find them on plants in the Convolvulaceae and Solanaceae families, such as morning glory, potatoes, tomatoes, beans and peppers.
-The larvae of these beetles use their own frass and debris as a way of protecting and disguising themselves against potential predators (2nd photo below), and they can even raise the entire mass up and onto themselves from a special structure at the tip of their abdomen (1st photo below shows the pile of frass in the ‘lowered’ or flipped-down position).
+You’ll find them on plants in the Convolvulaceae family (morning glories, bindweeds, etc.) as well as the Solanaceae family (potatoes, jimsonweed, groundcherries, tomatoes, beans and peppers).
+The larvae of these beetles use their own frass and debris as a way of protecting and disguising themselves against potential predators (see an example in the second photo below), and they can even raise the entire mass up and onto themselves from a special structure at the tip of their abdomen (first photo below shows the pile of frass in the ‘lowered’ or flipped-down position).